LARS Library: Least Angle Regression laSso Library

 There exists one last question to answer when using the LARS algorithm: When to

-?
+stop?
+How to choose ?
 The question is not simple.
 Several strategies are available inside

 the LARS library downloadable on this page: